 - You can also enter specific IP addresses of certain users from accessing G Suite apps.

 - No need to install third-party software for user authentication.

 Let’s see how Google Workspace IP restriction works with an example,

 Let’s say a company is using G Suite Apps for their daily information workflow.
 The company has enabled IP restriction with a reverse proxy and has whitelisted all the IP address ranges for the company network.
 Suppose there are 2 users: Jayden and Lexi in the organization.
 Jayden is on the company network and Lexi is not on the company network.

 A reverse proxy can be configured to allow or block users with Google workspace IP restriction.

 Since Jayden is on the company network, his IP address will be whitelisted by the reverse proxy server.
 Hence, he will be authorized to use the G Suite apps.

-Reverse Proxy is the best practice that allows you to set access control over applications by enabling IP restriction.
+Reverse Proxy is the best practice that allows you to set access control over applications (like Google Workspace) by enabling IP restriction.
 We can configure which IP address from a particular network should gain (or be denied) access, in order to secure Google Workspace apps (G Suite) and prevent unauthorized access requests from devices operating on a foreign network.

 So, if you’re looking to establish a Reverse proxy for your company, miniOrange fits the bill with world-class service and reasonable pricing.